 Encouraging healthy-living and regular exercise are positive ways of directly influencing your employee health.
 Giving staff the opportunity to practise mindfulness techniques, or even a head and shoulder massage by a trained Metrostress practitioner have a direct effect on staff happiness and stress levels, ultimately helping employees to learn effective stress coping strategies and improving self-worth.
 Reducing stress and anxiety levels have the bonus effect of improving employee health and attendance figures for staff.
 By dealing with your corporate stress management issues, you can help your staff and your company.

 Google’s management is a brilliant example of how to invest in your employees.
-They have created a working environment which is focussed on keeping their staff happy.
+They have created a working environment which is focused on keeping their staff happy.
 See HERE for images.
 There aren’t many businesses which can go this far, but small changes do help.
 Why not get in touch for some ideas?